taohui/lushan/docs/README_en.md

 [**设计理念**](lushan_concepts.md)

+**NOTE:** This english version README is only applicable to lushan 1.0.

 ## What is lushan?
 lushan is a light weight key-value database, compatible with memached protocol and can mount multiple databases.